ev8/quake2middterm/readme.md

 unfortunately this mod is hard coded for the map edge,

 credit for the menu code goes to online gaming technologies and the qdevels get credit for thier utility functions

+i've also added a config file and a clean built gamex86.dll to the repo incase there are any issues the config file binds wave start to j and upgrade to l